wfaithfull/KinectConnect/README.md

 ### Matlab
 Example usage in matlab, including .m files for conversion and assistance can be found in the ```src/Matlab``` directory.

+1. Build the project in Release configuration.
+2. A post-build event will copy the binaries into ```src/Matlab/lib```
+3. Test the examples